openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/README.md

 Typically, use the discovery API to conditionally handle the events your application handles, and how they are handled.
 Once the application knows the runtime environment, it can call the appropriate handler or establish the correct event object when the user interacts with the application.
 Or, the application can indicate that specific input cannot be handled in the current environment and provide the user with an alternative or information.
 For more information, see

-“Touch event handling” on page 585
+"Touch event handling" on page 585

 and

-“Gesture event handling” on page 589
+"Gesture event handling" on page 589

 .